GlomarGadaffi/cheltenham-ghost/THREAT_MODEL.md

 ## Non-goals as design discipline

-shroud is deliberately a **point-to-point walkie-talkie**, not a messenger.
+shroud-speak is deliberately a **point-to-point walkie-talkie**, not a messenger.
 No user directory, no presence, no message history, no accounts.
 Every feature that would create durable metadata is a non-goal, because the cheapest metadata to protect is the kind that was never generated.